 In 2012, Milwaukee was listed as a gamma city by the Globalization and World Cities Research Network.

-In August 2014, Milwaukee debuted a bicycle sharing system called Bublr Bikes, in partnership with Midwest Bike Share.
+In August 2014, Milwaukee debuted a bicycle sharing system called Bublr Bikes.

-On February 10, 2015, the Milwaukee Common Council approved a streetcar connecting the Milwaukee Intermodal Station with the Lower East Side, allocating a $124 million capital budget.
+On February 10, 2015, a streetcar connecting the Milwaukee Intermodal Station with the city's Lower East Side was approved by the Common Council.

-A 2015 study by Walk Score ranked Milwaukee as the 15th most walkable out of the 50 largest U.S. cities, with an overall score of 62 out of 100.
+A 2015 study by Walk Score ranked Milwaukee as the 15th most walkable out of the 50 largest U.S. cities.

 In 2015, 146 people were killed in Milwaukee.